robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 cover resolution (5, 25, 50, 75, 100, 250 and 500 m), multilayer
 networks were constructed of caribou social associations (n = 21 females) on Fogo Island, Newfoundland between 2017-04-21 and 2019-03-27 across three habitat classes (foraging, forest, and open).
-A) Edge overlap of habitat layers across spatial resolutions.
+A, B, C) Three land cover rasters: the original resolution (30 m) and two aggregated rasters (500 m and 1000 m).
+D) Edge overlap of habitat layers across spatial resolutions.
 Open and forest layers show consistent edge overlap with increasing spatial resolution while foraging shows a sharp decline in edge overlap between 30 m and 600 m.
 Above 600 m, the foraging layers are stable.
-B) Graph strength (mean of individuals in bold) within habitat layers across spatial resolution.
+E) Graph strength (mean of individuals in bold) within habitat layers across spatial resolution.
 Foraging layers showed high variation in graph strength with many individuals dropping to 0 after 500 m and others increasing with spatial resolution.
 Open layers and forest layers were relatively stable across spatial resolutions, with higher mean graph strength in open compared to forest.
-C, D, E) Three land cover rasters: the original resolution (30 m) and two aggregated rasters (500 m and 1000 m).

 <!-- Figure: metrics by number of observations -->